 CBD & Addiction

 A common concern among people who are interested in using CBD is whether the substance is addictive.
 You’ll be thankful to know that CBD is not addictive.
 In fact, the World Health Organization recently published a report that said: “In humans, CBD exhibits no effects indicative of any abuse or dependence potential.”
-Many people actually report that CBD has helped them break addictions.
 Let’s take a closer look at what makes things addictive and why an addiction to CBD is unlikely.

 What Makes Substances Addictive?